RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 Each source and citation will be checked for missing fields and fixed if necessary.

 ===========-
-This may not be helpful...
+This may or may not be helpful...

-To help understand how the system works- think of each source and citation record as having a set of Key-Value pairs.These are the fields.
+To help understand how the system works- think of each source and citation record as having a set of Key-Value pairs.
+These are the fields.
-The source fields are in the source record and vice versa.
+The source fields are in the source record and citation fields are in the citation record.
-When you enter a source/citation, using the template, RM displays the key names and the user adds the values.
+When you enter a source/citation that uses a template, RM displays the key names and the user adds the values.
 When a footnote needs to be created, RM uses the template to construct it from the Key-Value pairs.